st4inl3s5/kizagan/README.md

 KIZAGAN is a remote access trojan built with python.It can take victim's camera snapshots, microphone sounds, screenshots...
 Also it has keylogger inside and it is undetectable.

+## Features :

++ Basic file commands (rename, delete, create etc.)

++ Executing windows cmd commands directly.

++ Can get microphone sounds.

++ Can get victim's camera snapshots.

++ Can get screenshot from victim's computer.

++ Has chat command to chat with victim.

++ Can download files from victim's computer.

++ Can upload files to victim's computer.

++ Has keylogger.

++ Can speak words in victim's computer.

++ Have permanance that can hide himself and adding himself in registry.

++ Can take wifi names and passwords from victim's computer.

++ Can merge with a file that you specify.

++ Constant connections.

++ Undetectable.

 Antivirus scan result : (btw, scan it on non-distrubuted online antivirus scanners please.)

 ![scan-result](https://user-images.githubusercontent.com/68844502/232308126-a7756b05-6d6f-4a4f-abac-10a87d0514f1.PNG)